-Figure 3-9 Tubing, Isokinetic Probe and Tripod
+Figure 3-5 Preparing Isokinetic Probe for Use

-- 2. Remove the protective cap from the sample inlet located on top of the unit. - 3.
-Place the other end of the sample tubing over the inlet barb and push down firmly until the tubing covers the full length of the barb.
-See Figure 3-10.
+2. Remove the protective cap from the sample inlet located on top of the unit and attach the other end of the sample tubing to the inlet port.
+Push gently until the end of the tubing covers the entire inlet.